JINHXu/Cons2DepConv/README.md

 Each sentence can be seen as a graph where the words are the nodes and the dependency relations are the edges.
 You can traverse and process the sentence using any approach you find suitable.

 The first step in the conversion step is to parse the input XML file and access the information for each sentence.
-You are provided with some starter code in `convertor.py`, which uses the [`xml.etree.ElementTree`](https://docs.python.org/3.7/library/xml.etree.elementtree.html) library for parsing the XML input.
+The starter code in `convertor.py` uses the [`xml.etree.ElementTree`](https://docs.python.org/3.7/library/xml.etree.elementtree.html) library for parsing the XML input.

 The starter code also defines the classes `Node` and `Relation`, and suggests a recursive approach to implementing the `convert()` function.
 Feel free to use these classes or come up with an entirely original solution.